pytorch/PiPPy/README.md

 | *Online Schedule* | Consume and process WorkItems in order.
 Note that we my want to make the loss computation configurable in terms of whether it happens over the full mini-batch or per-micro-batch.      | Consume forward WorkItems in order until steady state, then alternate forward and backward until drain, then consume backward WorkItems in-order.
 Note that the last stage must execute the loss computation per-micro-batch |

 Given the above, we should implement extension points for both the `RemoteInterpreter` class that issues `WorkItem`s to each stage, as well as the `PipeStageExecutor` class that handles execution of `WorkItem`s at runtime.

-# Testing Entrypoints

-Testing entrypoints are the following:

-* `local_test_forward.py` tests forward-only execution of a pipelined model with multiple processes on a single host.
-It should be launched via `launch_local_test_forward.sh`, which internally uses torchrun to spawn multiple processes and assign them all a unique rank
-* `local_test_forward_backward.py` is similar to `local_test_forward.py` but tests running the loss and gradient computations.
-There is also a corresponding `launch_local_test_forward_backward.sh`.
-Note that correctness testing here is not very strict, as there are some numerical differences due to the reduction order of accumulating gradient values.
-TODO: figure out a more systematic way to fix this: 1) log individual accumulations & compare?
-2) test in fp64?

 # A Note About Correctness Testing